Forrest-Jones/madison-evans/checklist.md

 [ ] fix the project props
 [ ] add pics that are representative of the projects
 [ ] make the contact page
+[ ] fix the mobile layout of the modal